carolacasais/Adding-and-Removing-Table-Rows-using-jQuery/README.md

-# Adding and Deleting Table Rows Using jQuery
+# Adding and Deleting Table Rows using jQuery

+## DOM manipulation with jQuery